-This type of joint involves two pieces which are fused at a 90-degree angle using a welding style that could include a spot weld, fillet weld, corner flange weld, J-groove or other welding style.
+This type of joint involves two pieces that are fused at a 90-degree angle using a welding style that could include a spot weld, fillet weld, corner flange weld, J-groove, or other welding style.
 As one of the most popular, and common, joints around, a corner joint is specifically used on the outer edge of a metal piece and it joins at a right angle right between two parts.
 It then forms an ‘L’ shape.
-Lastly, corner joints can be applied on sheet metal, box designs and frames, light sheets and heavier, thicker metal sheets, as well as other materials.
+Lastly, corner joints can be applied on sheet metal, box designs and frames, light sheets, heavier, thicker metal sheets, as well as other materials.

-While there is more to know of each joint type, we hope you found the above to be informative.
-Should you require more information about the different types of joints – from butt joints, lap joints, corner joints, T joints and edge joints, contact us today.
-For more tips, information and welding advice, MuggyWeld can help you with all things welding.
+While there is more to know about each joint type, we hope you found the above to be informative.
+Should you require more information about the different types of joints – from butt joints, lap joints, corner joints, T joints, and edge joints, contact us today.
+For more tips, information, and welding advice, MuggyWeld can help you with all things welding.